Dr. Aviva S.F. CHOW 周聖峰

 - Development of novel nanotheranostics for Alzheimer’s disease

-- Engineering of inhalable drug nanoparticles for respiratory diseases
+- Engineering of inhalable drug nanoparticles for respiratory and brain diseases

 For further information, please email Dr. Aviva Chow with your up-to-date CV (email@example.com).